 • How much will my property rent for?

-Use the GDAA Property Management Free Rental Analysis on our web site to get complimentary rental analysis.
+Use the PURE Property Management of Texas Free Rental Analysis on our web site to get complimentary rental analysis.

-Tenant Selection Criteria is required under the Texas Property Code (92.3515).
-The code states that at the time of application a landlord makes available a printed notice of the tenant’s selection criteria and grounds for which the application may be denied.
+Resident Selection Criteria is required under the Texas Property Code (92.3515).
+The code states that at the time of application a landlord makes available a printed notice of the resident’s selection criteria and grounds for which the application may be denied.
 It must include (1) criminal history; (2) previous rental history; (3) current income; (4) credit history; and (5) failure to provide accurate or complete information on the application form.
-To see a sample of a Tenant Selection Criteria, go to our DIY Owner page and feel free to download our unbranded form.
+To see a sample of a Resident Selection Criteria, go to our DIY Owner page and feel free to download our unbranded form.

-• Can I re-key before the next tenant move-in?
+• Can I re-key before the next resident move-in?

 Yes, you may but I would advise against it.
-Texas Property Code states you must rekey in-between exiting and entering new tenants.
-Here’s the catch, if you re-key prior to the new tenant occupying the property (and are challenged) you must prove no one had access to the new key.
+Texas Property Code states you must rekey in-between exiting and entering new residents.
+Here’s the catch, if you re-key prior to the new resident occupying the property (and are challenged) you must prove no one had access to the new key.
 That means no realtor to show the property and no maintenance person to do repairs.
-GDAA highly recommends no rekeying prior to a new tenant taking possession.
+PURE highly recommends no rekeying prior to a new resident taking possession.

 • When should I re-key the property?

 Texas Property Code states you, the landlord or the landlord’s agent has up to 7 calendar days to re-key the property.
-Our office schedules all rekeying within the first 48 hours of a new entering tenant.
-The tenants are usually unpacking at the time the re-key is taking place and they have the full assurance they will be in a safe and secure home.
+Our office schedules all rekeying within the first 48 hours of a new entering resident.
+The residents are usually unpacking at the time the re-key is taking place and they have the full assurance they will be in a safe and secure home.

-• Can I charge the vacating tenants for re-keying?
+• Can I charge the vacating residents for re-keying?

-Under Texas Property Code, a vacating tenant may not be charged a rekey fee unless they are breaking the lease.
+Under Texas Property Code, a vacating resident may not be charged a rekey fee unless they are breaking the lease.

-• Can I charge the tenant for the make-ready when I do the work myself?
+• Can I charge the resident for the make-ready when I do the work myself?

 This is a tough one as we have a lot of variables.
 First, interpretation changes Justice court to Justice court, some are more reasonable than others.
 Second, if you are a neurosurgeon you may not charge your neurosurgeon hourly rate to mow a lawn.
 Also, it is very hard to prove in court how long a repair actually took to complete.
 The best advice if you are going to charge and decide you want to actually do the repairs is to have an overwhelming number of photos and every receipt you can provide for all of your materials.
 Don’t be surprised if the judge reduces the amount of labor you charge.
 Unfortunately, I have seen it many times in court.